Ask Jean: Airplane Essentials?

 Ursa Major Essential Face Wipesgoop, $24

-The company’s miracle 4-1 Face Tonic formula is infused into each individually-wrapped bamboo-cloth face wipe—use as a pH-balancing cleanser, gentle-but-powerful exfoliant, potent skin-healer, and firming hydrator, for all skin types.
-The wipes smell subtly of orange, fir, and lavender—refreshing after the gym, beautiful for taking off makeup, life-changing for the breakout-prone.
+The company’s miracle 4-in-1 Face Tonic formula is infused into each individually-wrapped bamboo-cloth face wipe—use as a cleanser, gentle-but-powerful exfoliant, skin soother, and hydrator, for all skin types.
+The wipes smell subtly of orange, fir, and lavender—refreshing after the gym, beautiful for taking off makeup—just amazing.

 Flying is torture.
 Bringing delightful, indulgent, nontoxic items to massage over myself, and walking out looking better than when I walked in, somehow makes me feel like I’m sticking it to The Man—the one who makes the seats tiny, the class-based-onboarding system miserable, the air stale, the bags to check $25, the food to not exist, the flight attendants to be weary and exasperated, and the gate agents inflexible.